 Christmas Mains Recipes

-Traditionally, roast turkey is the main choice of meat, because in the past, it was cheaper to kill a turkey over cows or chickens which could produce eggs.
-Today we have many more options to choose from, such as chicken, pork and even fish — which is good news for our Singaporean taste buds!
+Traditionally, roast turkey is the main choice of meat, as it was cheaper to kill a turkey over cows or chickens which could produce eggs.
+Today we have many more options to choose from, such as chicken, pork and even fish which is good news for our Singaporean taste buds!

-Here’s 7 creative Christmas centrepieces that will steal the show:
+Heres 7 creative Christmas main dishes that will steal the show:

 1. Lemon Dill Baked Red Snapper

-You don’t see fish very often as Christmas dishes, but this recipe will please both meat-lovers and pescatarians alike.
+You dont see fish very often as a Christmas dish, but this baked fish recipe will please both meat-lovers and pescetarians alike.
 We used a red snapper here, but feel free to use a large sea bass or barramundi as you wish.

 Preparation Time: 45 minutes.
 Serves 4.